 Every morning I, too, used to go to Beira Mar and Mucuripe, for a walk along their shores, from where I could see Iracema peeping out the palms that divide the beach from the related promenade.

-Sooner or later, all tourists coming to Fortaleza see, photograph or get their photo taken with this imposing sculpture, but how many of them know the story behind it?
-How many know the story of Iracema, the meaning of its name, beyond being the beach where locals always play beach volley?
+Sooner or later, all tourists coming to Fortaleza see, photograph, or get their photo taken with this imposing sculpture, but how many of them know the story behind it?
+How many know the story of Iracema, the meaning of its name, beyond being the beach where locals always play beach-volley?

 The heroine is a young indigenous girl, Iracema, a virgem dos lábios de mel, daughter of the shaman of the Tabajaras tribe.
 When a young “white warrior” named Martim Soares Moreno, who actually is thought by some to be a member of Pedro Coelho de Souza’s expedition, got lost in the forest near where her tribe lived, Iracema helped him and introduced him to her people, who welcomed him as a guest and friend.

-When the Tabajaras tribe received the order by its chief to wage war to the Pitiguaras tribe, of which Martim was a close friend, he decided it was better for him to run away.
-In the meantime the two had fallen in love with each other and, to further complicate the situation, also Irapuã, the tribe’s chief, was in love with Iracema who could not get married anyway because shaman’s daughter and the only guardian of the secret of jurema, special potion obtained by a native plant and used during religious rituals that only Iracema knew how to make.
+When the Tabajaras tribe received the order from its chief to wage war against the Pitiguaras tribe, of which Martim was a close friend, he decided it was better for him to run away.
+In the meantime the two had fallen in love with each other and, to further complicate the situation, also Irapuã, the tribe’s chief, was in love with Iracema who could not get married anyway because the shaman’s daughter and the only guardian of the secret of jurema, special potion obtained by a native plant and used during religious rituals that only Iracema knew how to make.

 But the girl decided to go with Martim, they were followed by Irapuã, and everything ended in a battle between the two opposing tribes and the defeat of the Tabajaras.